alimasyhuriasghor/oop/README.md

 # What Is OOP?

-According to "[Dive Into Design Patterns](https://refactoring.guru/design-patterns/book)" book that was explained by [Indonesia Belajar](https://www.youtube.com/watch?v=_Ld8wMr4OZ4&list=PL2O3HdJI4voFoyU6YyuLBdrsBSZWWtbQt), Object-Oriented Programming is a paradigm based on the concept of wrapping pieces of **data** (attributes) and **behaviour** (methods) related to that data into special bundles called [objects](https://docs.python.org/3/glossary.html#term-object), which are constructed from a set of "blueprints" defined by a programmer called [classes](https://docs.python.org/3/glossary.html#term-class).
+According to "[Dive Into Design Patterns](https://refactoring.guru/design-patterns/book)" book which was explained by [Indonesia Belajar](https://www.youtube.com/watch?v=_Ld8wMr4OZ4&list=PL2O3HdJI4voFoyU6YyuLBdrsBSZWWtbQt), Object-Oriented Programming is a paradigm based on the concept of wrapping pieces of **data** (attributes) and **behaviour** (methods) related to that data into special bundles called [objects](https://docs.python.org/3/glossary.html#term-object), which are constructed from a set of "blueprints" defined by a programmer called [classes](https://docs.python.org/3/glossary.html#term-class).

 Often we hear the words "object" and "instance" are used interchangeably.
 However, in my opinion, object is any data that has attributes and methods, whereas an instance is a spesific object's name with given name.